 My home country, India, has 29 states and 7 union territories.
 We’re a huge country with a population of 1.35 billion and with these kinds of numbers comes diversity.
 Each state in India has it’s own culture, language, tradition and food.
 It’s like many different countries existing in one great nation.
-Travelling across India never gets repetitive or boring.
-Being an Indian I have the benefit of travelling to one sight, city or state at a time.
+Traveling across India never gets repetitive or boring.
+Being an Indian I have the benefit of traveling to one sight, city or state at a time.
 For a long weekend I decided to take a trip to Jodhpur, an old cultural city in Rajasthan.

 My Road Trip To Jodhpur